openhive-network/wax-doc/src/typescript/transaction-builder/hive-apps-operations.md

 A HiveApps operation is essentially a `custom_json` operation.
 Through these operations, we can execute custom actions on the Hive blockchain which are recognized and processed by the Hive infrastructure, like Hivemind.

-## HiveApps Operations Builders
+## Creating HiveApps Operations

-To facilitate the construction and management of these operations, we use the `HiveAppsOperationsBuilder`.
-Below are specific builders for different types of HiveApps operations:
+To facilitate the construction and management of these operations, we use the `HiveAppsOperation` classes.
+Below are specific classes for different types of HiveApps operations:

-### 1. ResourceCreditsOperationBuilder
+### 1. ResourceCreditsOperation

-This builder is used to manage Resource Credits (RC) delegations.
+This operation class is used to manage Resource Credits (RC) delegations.
 Resource Credits allow actions to be performed on the Hive blockchain without paying transaction fees.

 #### Example usage: